0xproflupin/solana-durable-nonces/README.md

 ```

 ### Advancing Nonce
-As discussed before, advancing the Nonce, or changing the value of the nonce is an important step for making subsequent transactions unique.
+As discussed before, advancing the Nonce or changing the value of the nonce is an important step for making subsequent transactions unique.
 The Nonce Authority needs to sign the transaction with the `nonceAdvance` instruction.

 ```console
 solana new-nonce nonce-account.json